WPI-ARC/hubo_valve_turning_planner/README.md

 ## Building

-For running the planner it needs:
+For the planner it needs

  * [comps](http://sourceforge.net/projects/comps) : the Constrained Manipulation Planning Suite, an openrave plugin

-For testing with RViz UI it needs:
+For testing with RViz GUI it needs

  * [hubo_ros_core](https://github.com/WPI-ARC/hubo_ros_core) : ros suite that defines messages and provides a ROS interface to hubo
  * [localization_tools](https://github.com/WPI-ARC/localization_tools) : frontend localization tools using interactive markers and backend tools using ICP

-This stack is catkinized compilation:
+This stack compilation is catkinized

     catkin_make